unrust/gamepad-rs/README.md

 This library is a part of [Unrust](https://github.com/unrust/unrust), a pure rust native/wasm game engine.
 This library provides a windows, linux, MacOS native gamepad support in rust language.

-**This project is under heavily development, all api are very unstable until version 0.2**

 ## Usage

 ```toml